 Minimum Property Requirements

-You may feel up to the task of buying a fixer-upper, but it doesn’t mean your mortgage lender is up for the challenge.
-Before they can approve your home loan, lenders will want to confirm that you can afford repairs, and you can live in the home.
+You may feel up to the task of buying a fixer-upper, but it doesn’t mean your mortgage lender is up to the challenge of financing it.
+Before they can approve your home loan, lenders must confirm that you can afford any repairs and live in the home.

 Each mortgage loan has its minimum property requirements (MPRs).
-These requirements are the baseline standards of livability lenders use to decide if they’ll approve a mortgage for a particular home.
+These requirements are the baseline standards of livability lenders use to decide whether they’ll approve a mortgage for a particular home.

 Let’s dig into some of the more common mortgage loan MPRs.